openhealthcare/opal/doc/docs/reference/subrecords.md

 Takes in the parent model - an episode for EpisodeSubrecords a patient for PatientSubrecords.
-Under the covers it iterates over all the subrecords, adds in the parent relationship and calls update_from_dict
+Under the covers it iterates over all the subrecords, adds in the parent relationship and calls update_from_dict.
+It returns a list of the objects updated.

 ### Subrecord Mixins